Young people can make a difference: International Youth Day

 “The only thing you must do is to truly want to do something.
 The desire and insistence open the doors that look impossible to be ...

-Youth participation means the empowerment of children and young people to be decision-makers in their own lives, leaders in their communities, and to have a voice in policymaking.
+Youth participation is the empowerment of children and young people to be decision-makers in their own lives, leaders in their communities, and to have a voice in policymaking.
 This requires a shift in power, and an acknowledgement of their important contributions.
-At Lumos, we actively support several groups of self-advocates who raise their voices on behalf of children around the world.
+We actively support several groups of self-advocates who raise their voices on behalf of children around the world.

 Many of our Lumos demonstration programmes have dedicated Child Participation Officers that work with groups of young people to advocate for youth rights.
 Some of these young people have lived in institutions, and some have not.
 All of them are leading the way towards real change.
 Lumos is committed to helping even the most marginalised children to raise their voices and be heard.

 Lumos-supported self-advocates participated at the annual Zero Project ConferenceLearn more

 Watch reflections from a memorable presentation at the prestigious UNESCO Youth Forum in ParisLearn more